lotaylor23/tutorials/README.md

-# tutorials

-## A Tutorial for Multiomics Data Integration using Graph Based Machine Learning
+# A Tutorial for Multiomics Data Integration using Graph Based Machine Learning

 In recent years, the field of systems biology has made significant strides, driven by the explosion of multiomics data.
 Genomics, proteomics, transcriptomics, and metabolomics provide complementary insights into the molecular underpinnings of biology, but analyzing these data sets in isolation often limits our ability to uncover complex biological relationships.
 The true potential of multiomics lies in integrating these diverse data layers to create a holistic understanding of cellular and organismal processes.